opal/opal-rspec/README.md

   * predicate matchers (be_some_method_on_your_subject) do not currently work with delegate objects (Opal `DelegateClass` is incomplete)
   * equal and eq matchers function largely the same right now since `==` and `equal?` in Opal are largely the same
   * time based matching is not yet tested
-  * arity checking is only enabled for opal >= 0.10.
-Due to known issues with splats and arity in Opal, respond_to matchers may not work properly on methods with splats)
+  * Due to some issues with splats and arity in Opal, respond_to matchers may not work properly on methods with splats
 * Mocks
   * `allow_any_instance/any_instance_of/any_instance` are unstable and may cause runner to crash due to issues with redefining the `===` operator, which breaks a case statement inside `Hooks#find_hook`
   * using expect/allow on `String`, `Number`, or any immutable bridged/native class, does not work since rspec-mocks uses singleton classes and those cannot be defined on immutable objects